timothycdc/tchungblog/exampleSite/content/blog/square-root-shortcuts-the-taylor-series-and-binomial-expansion.md

 title = "Square Root Shortcuts, the Taylor Series, and Binomial Expansion"

 +++
-In the past few weeks I've come up with lots of new realisation of the topics thought to us in Maths.
+In the past few weeks I've realised many new things about topics taught to us in maths.

 {{< youtube "https://www.youtube.com/embed/PJHtqMjrStk" >}}